Non-Archimedean geometry of Artin fans: Introduction

-With some technical modifications Corollary \ref{cor_trop=quot} can be generalized to all toric varieties defined over any non-Archimedean field, not necessarily carrying the trivial absolute value (see \cite[Theorem 1.1]{Ulirsch_trop=quot}).
-As explained in the introduction of \cite{Ulirsch_trop=quot}, this adds a further layer to the analogy between the tropicalization map in the non-Archimedean and the moment map in the Archimedean world.
+With some technical modifications this result can be generalized to all toric varieties defined over any non-Archimedean field, not necessarily carrying the trivial absolute value (see \cite[Theorem 1.1]{Ulirsch_trop=quot}).
+As explained in \cite{Ulirsch_trop=quot}*{Section 1}, this adds a further layer to the analogy between the tropicalization map in the non-Archimedean and the moment map in the Archimedean world.